 Where to Stay in Connemara

-Errisbeg B&B – This bed and breakfast located in the quiet village of Roundstone is the perfect place to explore Connemara.
-Offering a great breakfast in the morning, they also have several clean and comfortable rooms to choose from and friendly owners.
+Errisbeg B&B – This bed and breakfast located in the quiet village of Roundstone offers a great breakfast in the morning, they have several clean and comfortable rooms and friendly owners.

-Sharamore House B&B – Located in Clifden, this bed and breakfast is another excellent option for those looking to stay in Connemara.
-They have a few rooms to choose from along with a hearty breakfast on offer each morning.
+Sharamore House B&B – Located in Clifden, this bed and breakfast has a few rooms to choose from along with a hearty breakfast on offer each morning.

 Not quite what you’re looking for?
 Click here to browse more Connemara hotels!